artvin01/TF2-Zombie-Riot/README.md

 Use THIS compiler version if you dont want any wierd issues when coding yourself:
 1.12.0.7163

-Also keep in mind that i (artvin) started coding here with only half a year of knowledege so you'll see a fuckton of shitcode.

 ### Where can I see this gamemode in action?

 IF you wish to see the plugin in action/or just are interrested in playing this gamemode rather then coding/messing with it, the main server for the plugin is this one hosted by disc.ff: